storpool/mlx4vf-helper/README.md

 [53173.315315] mlx4_core 0000:01:00.0: Failed to enable SR-IOV, continuing without SR-IOV (err = -12)
 ```

-this is an indication that the BIOS is not allocating resources for SRIOV.
+This is an indication that the BIOS is not allocating resources for SRIOV.

 A workaround is to add also `pci=realloc` at kernel cmdline.